crossplane/docs/content/master/concepts/environment-configs.md

 ## Patching with EnvironmentConfigs

-When Crossplane creates a composite resource, Crossplane creates a unique copy
+When Crossplane creates or updates a composite resource, Crossplane merges all the specified EnvironmentConfigs into an in-memory environment.
-of the EnvironmentConfig for the composite resource.

 The composite resource can read or write data between the EnvironmentConfig and composite resource or between the EnvironmentConfig and individual resources